aiproshar/troubleshoot/first-60-seconds.md

 # The Baic Observability for first 60 seconds

 Whenever we need to execute an investigation, we first run these.
-These are an overview to the whole system
+These are an overview to the whole system.
+From the very first 60 seconds, we need to have a general understanding of whats wrong (or even if anything wrong), and then deep dive to related section (Network stack, device stack, kernel...)